joshuaferrara/node-csgo/README.md

 }
 ```

-Emitted when te GC response to the `matchmakingStatsRequest` method.
+Emitted when the game coordinator responds to the `matchmakingStatsRequest` method.

 ## Testing
-There is no automated test suite for node-dota2 (I've no idea how I'd make one for the stuff this does :o), however there the `test` directory does contain a Steam bot with commented-out dota2 methods; you can use this bot to test the library.
+There is no automated test suite for node-csgo, however there the `test` directory does contain a Steam bot with commented-out dota2 methods; you can use this bot to test the library.

 ### Setting up
 * `npm install` in the repository root.